Has the air conditioner in your automobile recently failed you?

 Evaporator

 The peculiar thing about coolant is that unlike water, which freezes at 32 degrees, it boils.
-This not only lowers the temperature further but also causes it to evaporate, turning it back into a vaporous substance.
+This not only lowers the temperature further but also causes it to evaporate, turning it back into a gaseous substance.

 5 Reasons Your AC Is Blowing Hot Air And How To Fix Them